ActivitySim/activitysim/docs/development.rst

 resources, such as the state of each person at a point in the model simulation.
 Checkpointing also allows for regression testing of results at specified points in overall model run.

-Earlier versions of ActivitySim depended on `ORCA <https://github.com/udst/orca>`__, an orchestration/pipeline tool that defines model steps, dynamic data sources, and connects them to processing functions.
-ORCA defined dynamic data tables based on pandas DataFrames, columns based on pandas Series, and injectables (functions).
-Model steps were executed as steps registered with the ORCA engine.
-Over time ActivitySim has extended ORCA's functionality by adding a :ref:`pipeline_in_detail` that runs a series of model steps, manages the state of the data tables throughout the model run, allows for restarting at any model step, and integrates with the random number generation procedures (see :ref:`random_in_detail`).
-As a result, ORCA is no longer a dependency of the system.
-See :mod:`activitysim.core.inject` for more information.
+ActivitySim's model orchestrator makes use of depedency injection, which is where one object (or method) supplies the dependencies of another object.
+Dependency injection is done by the :mod:`activitysim.core.inject` module, which wraps `ORCA <https://github.com/udst/orca>`__, an orchestration/pipeline tool.
+Inject defines model steps, dynamic data sources, and connects them to processing functions.
+It also defines dynamic data tables based on pandas DataFrames, columns based on pandas Series, and injectables (functions).
+Model steps are executed as steps registered with the model orchestration engine.
+Over time Inject has extended ORCA's functionality by adding a :ref:`pipeline_in_detail` that runs a series of model steps, manages the state of the data tables throughout the model run, allows for restarting at any model step, and integrates with the random number generation procedures (see :ref:`random_in_detail`).

 Data Handling
 ~~~~~~~~~~~~~